Skinburness

 Skinburness is a village in Cumbria (historically Cumberland), England.
 It forms a residential area for the town of Silloth, and is about 10 miles west of Wigton.

 Skinburness sea wall, looking on from 150 Skinburness Road on.

 The Skinburness Hotel was the most prominent building in the village, but was demolished in 2017.

+Transport

+As of March 2026, 1 route operated by Stagecoach serves the village, the route runs to Workington via Silloth and Maryport.